-Do you ever find yourself heading to another country, and at the last minute, a thought crosses your mind; which power adapter do I need in this country?
+Do you ever pack your bags for a trip to a foreign country, only to remember at the last minute, "Which power adaptor do I need in this country?"

 Power Plug Types

 The first challenge before you travel is to be sure that you can plug your device into the wall outlet.
 Where the plug type differs, you will need an adapter power plug with the correct prong configuration for outlets at your destination.
-According to the International Electrotechnical Commission (IEC), there are 14 different plugs (Type A through Type N) used around the world:
+According to the International Electrotechnical Commission (IEC), there are 14 different plugs, ranging from Type A to Type N, used around the world:

-To research the plug(s) you need for any destination worldwide, check out the IEC World Plugs List, broken down country by country.
-For countries that list multiple plug types, advice from your hotel or lodging provider can narrow your choices.
+To research the plug(s) you need for any destination, check out the IEC World Plugs List, broken down country by country.
+For countries that list multiple plug types, advice from your hotel or lodging provider can help narrow your choices.
 Or you can play it safe and get adapter plugs for all the listed plug types for a country.

 Before you travel